Richard Rodgers (tight end)

 Richard Christopher Rodgers II (born January 22, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the California Golden Bears and was selected by the Green Bay Packers in the third round of the 2014 NFL draft.
-He was also a member of the Philadelphia Eagles, Washington Football Team, Arizona Cardinals, and Los Angeles Chargers.
+Rodgers was also a member of the Philadelphia Eagles, Washington Football Team, Arizona Cardinals, and Los Angeles Chargers.

 Early life

 Rodgers was born in California, growing up there and Oregon and New Mexico before moving to Worcester, Massachusetts in 2004.
 He attended St. John's High School in Shrewsbury.
-At St. John's he was a four-time letterman in basketball and three-time letterman in football for the Pioneers.
+At St. John's, Rodgers was a four-time letterman in basketball and three-time letterman in football for the Pioneers.
 While on the basketball team, he led the Pioneers to the state championship game all four years, including a win in 2009.
-As a senior, he averaged 17.8 points, 10.8 rebounds, 4.5 blocks, 4.1 steals and 3.4 assists playing basketball.
-Rodgers was named to the starting five on ESPNBoston's MIAA All-State Boys Basketball Team along with other talented players from Massachusetts such as seniors Pat Connaughton and Jake Layman as well.
-He is one of 14 athletes in Saint John's history to be a member of the 1000 Point Scorers List, with 1,423 points.
+As a senior, Rodgers averaged 17.8 points, 10.8 rebounds, 4.5 blocks, 4.1 steals and 3.4 assists playing basketball.
+He was named to the starting five on ESPNBoston's MIAA All-State Boys Basketball Team along with other talented players from Massachusetts such as seniors Pat Connaughton and Jake Layman as well.
+Rodgers is one of 14 athletes in St. John's history to be a member of the 1000 Point Scorers List, with 1,423 points.
 In football, he helped lead the Pioneers to central Massachusetts super bowl championship wins his last two years.
 Former Pittsburgh Steelers tight end Rob Blanchflower was also a teammate of Rodgers in football and basketball at St. John's.

-Prior to the start of his senior year, Rodgers committed to attend the University of California, Berkeley, where his father Richard Rodgers Sr., who also played football, handled two of the five laterals in "The Play".
+Prior to the start of his senior year, Rodgers committed to attend the University of California, Berkeley, where his father, Richard Rodgers Sr., who also played football, handled two of the five laterals in "The Play".

 Rodgers and Jairus Byrd are cousins.

 College career

-Rodgers played in 35 of 37 possible games (starting 11) for the California Golden Bears during three seasons from 2011–13.
-He had 20 catches for 288 yards as a 2012 sophomore.
-He had his best season in 2013 as a junior, when he totaled career highs of 39 receptions and 608 yards receiving to rank third on the team in both categories.
-He finished his career at Cal with 59 receptions for 896 yards receiving (15.2 yards per catch) and two touchdown catches.
+Rodgers played in 35 of 37 possible games (starting 11) for the California Golden Bears during three seasons from 2011 to 2013.
+He had 20 receptions for 288 yards as a sophomore in 2012.
+Rodgers had his best season as a junior the following year, when he totaled career highs of 39 receptions and 608 yards receiving to rank third on the team in both categories.
+He finished his collegiate career with 59 receptions for 896 yards and two touchdowns.